publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch153/schII/ptB/m__us_usc_t42_s17532.md

                 (ii) a description of the mentoring, job training and job placement, and other services to be provided;

-                (iii) a description of partnerships that have been established with the criminal justice system (including coordination with demonstration projects carried out under [section 3797w of this title][/us/usc/t42/s3797w], as amended by this Act, where applicable), the local workforce investment boards established under [section 2832 of title 29][/us/usc/t29/s2832]), <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-The closing parenthesis probably should not appear. </sup></sup>  and housing authorities that will be used to assist in carrying out grant activities under this section; and
+                (iii) a description of partnerships that have been established with the criminal justice system (including coordination with demonstration projects carried out under [section 3797w of this title][/us/usc/t42/s3797w], as amended by this Act, where applicable), the local workforce development boards established under [section 3122 of title 29][/us/usc/t29/s3122], and housing authorities that will be used to assist in carrying out grant activities under this section; and

                 (iv) a description of how other Federal, State, local, or private funding will be leveraged to provide support services that are not directly funded under this section, such as mental health and substance abuse treatment and housing.